dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 </div>
 ```

-In the `Index` component add an event handler for the `OnCancel`event and wire it up to the `ConfigurePizzaDialog`.
+In the `Index` component add an event handler for the `OnCancel`event that hides the dialog and wire it up to the `ConfigurePizzaDialog`.

 ```html
 <ConfigurePizzaDialog Pizza="configuringPizza" OnCancel="CancelConfigurePizzaDialog" />